semrush/intergalactic/website/docs/patterns/validation-form/validation-form.md

 ## unFocus validation

 Where deductions of paid limits and backend complexities are absent, immediate validation can be applied as users complete forms.
-Utilize this validation approach to facilitate form and filter completion.
+Use this validation approach to facilitate form and filter completion.
 Displaying correction cues before submitting the form is recommended.

 ![](static/immediate-validation.png)

 ## Appearance

 Uniformly, all form elements assume an `invalid` state, marked by a `var(--border-danger-active)` border.
-When focused, this state triggers a tooltip in the `warning` theme.
+When focused, this state triggers a tooltip with the `warning` theme.

 ![](./static/checkbox-validation.png)